varlogerr/bgmenu-test/readme.md

 **NB** when you finish with the application exit the vagrant box with command `exit`
 and after that run `vagrant destroy -f`, this will remove this virtual box from your machine

+**NB** all users and passwords in the vagrant ubuntu box by convention are vagrant.
+You'll have php7.0 mysql5.7 installed out of the box.
+As mentioned earlier there is mysql user `vagrant` with password `vagrant`
+Sudo password for vagrant user is also `vagrant`

 ## Install application

 1) `git clone` this repo